 JWP (2005) considered a permanent connection to the RCC bulk supply (the regional water supply) which would replace the current water supply from Lavertys Gap weir.
 In future, the pipeline from St Helena reservoir is expected to be able to supply 3.2 ML/d as discussed in Section 3 which would be sufficient to supply the Mullumbimby demand beyond 2050 (average demand at 2050 is predicted to be 2.1 ML/d).
-The pipeline would be extended to the Azalea Street reservoirs (3 km) as shown indicatively on Figure 58.
-The Left Bank Road and Azalea Street reservoirs are interconnected and this arrangement would service the whole urban area of Mullumbimby.
-The customers along the Wilsons Creek Road trunk main would not be serviced with this arrangement.
+The pipeline would be extended to the Azalea Street reservoirs (2.8 km).
+The Left Bank Road and Azalea Street reservoirs are interconnected and this arrangement (with a booster pump) would service the whole urban area of Mullumbimby.
+Potable water supply options would need to be developed for the trunk main customers with this arrangement.